 Kyaiktiyo – Add an extra night to your itinerary and visit the famous golden rock, or Kyaiktiyo Pagoda, located slightly Northeast of Yangon.
 Be sure to spent the night here so you wake up early and see the sun rise at the golden rock, a memorable and unique experience.

 And there you have it, enough places activities and sights to keep you busy in Myanmar for weeks.
+Don’t forget to check out our complete Myanmar Travel Guide with everything you need to know before going to Myanmar!
 Do you have another destination that should be on this Myanmar itinerary?
 Tell us in the comment section down below!
 And oh, don’t forget to pin it…